jethornton/flexgui/docs/source/probe.rst

 Add a QPushButton named `probing_enable_pb` and if it is found it will be set as a toggle button.
 The button will only be enabled when the machine is homed and not running a program.
-The button is set to checkable in code so it can be styled with :checked and :unchecked pseudo-states.
+The button is set to checkable in code so it can be styled with :checked and :enabled pseudo-states among others.

 .. code-block:: css